 ✔Program accredited by California Commission on Teacher Credentialing and Association for Advancing Quality in Educator Preparation

-NOTE: Candidates interested in pursuing a Reading/Literacy Leadership Specialist Credential need to possess a California Multiple or Single Subject credential, three (3) years of teaching, and evidence of passing the Basic Skills Requirement at the time the credential application is submitted to the State of California.
+NOTE: Candidates interested in pursuing a Reading/Literacy Leadership Specialist Credential need to possess a Basic California Teaching Credential, three (3) years of teaching, and evidence of passing the Basic Skills Requirement at the time the credential application is submitted to the State of California.

 For more information, contact Dr. Lisa Bennett at firstname.lastname@example.org